 - Non-perishable snacks (if you’re like me and like to have your favorites with you)

 - Breast pump – our sister company Pumping Essentials is a great resource for breast pumps, insurance and more.
 If you happen to stay in the hospital longer than expected and need help getting your milk to come in, sometimes a breast pump is helpful.
 You could just keep it in your car in case you need it.

-Now that your Push Pack is organized, you may have a whole new slew of questions occupying your mind.
+Now that your hospital bag is organized, you may have a whole new slew of questions occupying your mind.
 We’ve put together some common questions new parents have below and have provided links to answers to help ease your mind a bit.
-Just remember, all new parents go into this blindly and flooded with questions.
+Just remember, all new parents go into this blindly and are flooded with questions.
 You’re not alone and you’ve got this!

 What’s on your mind?

 - How do I know if contractions are Braxton Hicks?